DKRZ-AIM/dkrz-hereon-icon-superdropnet/Python-from-ICON.md

 ## CFFI in ICON-AES

-### Setup
+### Repository

 Trying to plug cffi into ICON-AES (branch icon_course_2020, the branch we used in the ICON course).
 Forked the icon-aes git repo to a local copy.

-TODO: Push the project to personal git - it is too large and was rejected
+Cleaned the history and push the project to personal git - otherwise it is too large and was rejected

 ```bash
 # settings